 AG 243 Livestock Production and Management/3 Units

-The managerial skills necessary in production, feeding, and care of livestock on farms and ranches.
+Livestock production and management will teach the managerial skills necessary in the production, feeding, and the care of livestock on farms and ranches.
+The economics of the livestock industry will also be emphasized.